FOOD SCRAP DROP-OFF PROGRAM EXPANDS TO CHARLESTON REGION WITH NEW PARTNERS!

 You can help by sharing information about the program with your friends and family.
 Below are a few social media ads you may share and feel free to share our webpage!

 Cuts down on trash and expenses.
-Charlestonians throw away over 15,000 tons of food scraps each year, making up 1/4 of the city's collected garbage.
+The Charleston region throws away over 30,000 tons of food scraps each year, and food scraps make up 1/4 of the collected garbage.
 Composting saves space and taxpayer money needed for disposal in landfills.

 Combats climate change.
-Food waste recycling will help meet 3 Charleston Climate Action Plan goals, reducing greenhouse gas emissions from landfills and protecting our air and water from pollution to fight climate change.
+Food waste recycling will help meet area Climate Action Plan goals, reducing greenhouse gas emissions from landfills and protecting our air and water from pollution to fight climate change.

 Protects against flooding.
 Compost nourishes our soil for healthier parks and gardens and increases stormwater absorption capacity to help reduce flooding.